Skip to main content

 Utiq Consent

-Dedicated guidelines for Utiq Privacy Requirements and Consent Experience on Mobile App can be found at this page: Consent Experience on Mobile App
+Dedicated guidelines for Utiq Privacy Requirements and Consent Experience on Mobile Apps can be found at this page Consent Experience on Mobile App

-The SDK does not provide any function to show a consent alert/popup, so you should provide a custom popup that matches the look and feel of your App.
+The SDK does not provide a built-in consent dialog.
+You must implement a custom pop-up that aligns with the look and feel of your app.

-While you can use the pop-up that matches the look and feel of your App, the consent description should follow our guidelines which can be found here.
+While the pop-up may match the look and feel of your app, the consent description must follow our guidelines, which can be found here.

 Is consent accepted

-This function returns a boolean indicating the consent status of the user (accepted or rejected).
+This function returns a Boolean value that indicates the user’s consent status (accepted or rejected).

 Kotlin